alvaroars/agent-simulation-hp/docs/_sources/test_simulator.rst.txt

 Test Simulator
 ==============

-The Test Simulator module contains unit tests for verifying the functionality of the simulation system.
+This module contains unit tests for verifying the functionality of the simulation system.

-Test Classes
+Tests
 ------------

 .. autoclass:: simulations.test_simulator.TestSimulator